ForexStuff/TelegramTrader-MT4-MT5/README.md

 # TelegramTrader-MT4-MT5
 Connect Telegram Messenger to Metatrader for Trading, Controlling Robots, Monitoring Platform.
 Open trades, Open charts, use custom templates for technical analsysi on the go.
 Launch templates with robots attached to charts for semi-auto trading.
 Get prices and Daily Percentage change.
 Get the swap rates positive or negative from SWAP_LONG or SWAP_SHORT

-Expert advisor (ex.4/ex.5) is a lifetime license for your MT4, MT5 trading accounts.
-Robot license is hardcoded to your Telegram bot token (follow **Robot Guide** for instructions).
 Use with Demo or Live trading accounts.

 ## Standard commands
 * Quotes (daily percentage change)
 * Charts (any chart timeframe with custom templates)

-## Trading commands
+## TT 1.0 Trading commands
 * Buy or Sell (Market Order)
 * Lock in profits (**Trail** button)
 * Move takeprofit to breakeven (**Breakeven** or BE button)